Scenic World: Cableway

-In 2000, Scenic World installed the Sceniscender, now called Scenic Cableway, 84-passenger cable car from Doppelmayr that passes over a 25 m tower on the edge of the cliff, and then 510 m to the Botton Station in the Jamison Valley 200 m below.
+In 2000, Scenic World installed the Sceniscender, it is now called Scenic Cableway, 84-passenger cable car from Doppelmayr that passes over a 25 m tower on the edge of the cliff, and then 510 m to the Botton Station in the Jamison Valley 200 m below.

 Like the redevelopment of the Railway and Skyway, the Cableway had a replacement of its cabin in 2018.

 Dining

 Scenic World operates two food and beverage outlets, namely EATS270 and the Terrace Café.

 The former Scenic Revolving Restaurant was renovated and reopened in late 2012 as an eatery.
 During this time, a decision was made to cease operation of the revolving floor.
 The floor can still, however, be turned on by request for private functions.
 Both EATS270 and the Terrace Café feature balcony areas with extensive outdoor seating overlooking the Three Sisters and Jamison Valley.

 Scenic World food and beverage outlets are not open in the evenings for general dining, but can be booked for private functions and corporate events.